|

 the village square to the church.

-and William brought the other survivors in he looked at Agneta's baby
+While Alec and William brought the other survivors in he looked at Agneta’s

-more closely.
-He did so simply by putting his hands over her stomach and
+baby more closely.
+He did so simply by putting his hands over her stomach

-concentrating hard until he could see within her, see right into her womb
+and concentrating hard until he could see within her, see right into her

-and look at the child growing within.
-It looked a fairly healthy eight
+womb and look at the child growing within.
+It looked a fairly healthy

-months old foetus.
-Not very long to go.
-As long as Agneta stayed alive,
+eight months old foetus.
+Not very long to go - as long as Agneta stayed

-that the mother was asleep and nothing seemed to wake her up.
+quite healthy except that the mother was asleep and nothing seemed to

 "All right, little one," he whispered.
 "You stay there,